 Erin, my sister, arrived last Thursday for a two week visit that is going way too fast.
-Earlier this week we flew to Santorini, probably the most well-known island at the southernmost end of the Cycladic island group.
+Earlier this week we flew to Santorini, probably the most well-known island at the southernmost end of the Cyclades.
 Volcanic activity (massive eruptions every 20,000 years) began 1.5 million years ago; today the crater of the volcano is located under the sea.

 Akrotiri is beyond impressive.
 There have been legends for years that Akrotiri is the lost city of Atlantis, but it’s never been proven.
 Artifacts from Akrotiri are housed in the Museum of Prehsitoric Thira on Santorini and in the National Archaeological Museum in Athens.

 When Demetri and I visited Santorini in 2006, Akrotiri was closed because of a roof collapse and replacement.
-The whole site is housed by one roof — and the one that stands today provides ventilation and natural light and its inside temperatures allow tourists and archaeologists comfort even in the heat of the summer.
+Today, the site is housed with one roof; it provides ventilation and natural light and its inside temperatures allow tourists and archaeologists comfort even in the heat of the summer.
 The site has no energy-consuming mechanical support.

 Weather for us was excellent: sunny, mid-60s.
 We explored the whole island on foot and by car.
-The villages of Thira, Firostefani, Imerovigli and Oia all sit cliffside on the caldera with fantastic views of the volcano, and of course the famous Santorini sunsets.
-Even though it’s off-season, the island was busy with tourists, mostly American and Chinese.
+The villages of Thira, Firostefani, Imerovigli and Oia all sit cliffside on the caldera with fantastic views of the volcano and the famous Santorini sunsets.
+Even though it’s off-season, the island was busy with tourists.
 All the locals were busy prepping and primping for the summer crowds — the smell of fresh paint was everywhere.